borbelydora/code4girls_project/README.md

 This is a guidance for the start of our programming path

-When we will see from the future to this point we will be able to see how much we had walked to the front
+When we will see from the future to this point we will be able to see how much we had walked, change, and improved

+We are girls trying to break the barriers of the computational world to open a new path full of oportunities